 A kitchen area is operated by the Soil Science Graduate Students Association in Rm 385.
-This room contains a toaster, small oven and a microwave.
+This room contains a toaster, a small oven and a microwave.
 There is also a fridge and freezer where personal lunches can be stored.
-No human consumption food or beverages should be stored in any laboratory fridges or freezers.
+Food or beverages for human consumption should not be stored in any laboratory fridges or freezers.

-The Graduate students have a coffee fund, with the coffee pot in the Rm 386 Lounge.
-A second lounge is located in Rm 340, in the south wing.
-For more details about the coffee, contact the Graduate Student Rep.
+The Soil Science Graduate Students Association (SSGSA) has a coffee fund, with the coffee pot in the Rm 386 Lounge.
+A second lounge is in Rm 340, in the south wing.
+For more details about the coffee, contact SSGSA Lunchroom Representatives.